arackaf/svelte-helpers/README.md

 Pass `true` to the `deferStateChangeOnClose` prop.
 Doing this will cause the close behavior of the modal to first run the standard exit animation, and then, once the modal is gone, fire the `close` event, to reset your state.

-If you need to imperatively close a modal that's conditionally rendered, pass it a `modalKey`, and import the `closeModal` method, like above, then call `closeModal` and pass in your key.
-This is only for modal's that are conditionally rendered, and is a workaround that'll go away once Svelte gets portals.
+If you need to imperatively close a modal that's conditionally rendered, bind to the `closeModal` method, described above, or if inside a component rendered by the Modal, just grab the `closeModal` method from context, described below.
+If (and only if) conditionally rendering your modal, you need to use one of these two methods to close your modal imperatively.
+Do *not* just reset your state, since this will immediately unmount the modal's content, without the proper unmount animations.

 ### Context